xebia-functional/sd-workshop-25/docs/Use-Case-Spanish-ID.md

     - Ensure the input follows proper formats (NIF: [8 digits + 1 letter], NIE: [1 letter + 7 digits + 1 letter])

 2. **Normalize NIE Prefix**:
-    - Substitute NIE prefix letters X, Y, or Z with their respective numeric equivalents (0, 1, 2)
+    - Substitute NIE letters X, Y, or Z with their respective numeric equivalents (0, 1, 2)

 3. **Extract Control Letter**:
     - Extract the control letter from the input string

 4. **Extract Core Number**:
     - For NIF: Extract the 8 digits
-    - For NIE: Extract the transformed numeric prefix along with the 7 digits
+    - For NIE: Extract the transformed numeric NIE letter along with the 7 digits

 5. **Perform Remainder Calculation**:
     - Divide the core number by 23 and calculate the remainder